RaccoonFrens/LFGG/README.md

-# LFGG
+# GGG
+Gaze Game Group

-LFGG, looking for game group is
+LFGG, looking for game group is an app to find people to play games together with

 Your [design product spec](https://hackmd.io/s/H1wGpVUh7) (described in that link) will look like the following in your README: